 How a Night Guard Can Help

 Ignoring the symptoms of nighttime teeth grinding will only lead to more serious problems down the road.
-It’s better to schedule an appointment with your general dentist or Reddick Orthodontics in either our Melbourne or Indian Harbour Beach location.
+It’s better to schedule an appointment with your general dentist or Melbourne Orthodontics in either our Melbourne or Indian Harbour Beach location.
 You can get fitted for a custom-made night guard to help you overcome the issue.

 When we fit you with a night guard, it will prevent you from damaging your teeth by grinding them at night, in addition to having the bite adjusted so that it is even when the appliance is in place.
 This prevents further damage to the teeth and jaw structures.
 This is also a major advantage of custom orthodontic night guards over a less expensive over-the-counter option.